 Between one thing and another I had let my fitness levels drop.
-I now know you need to be fully prepared for the Kilimanjaro experience and to be ready for that final strenuous ascent and descent down the mountain.
+Now I know that you need to be fully prepared for the Kilimanjaro experience.
+You need to be ready for the final strenuous ascent and descent on the mountain.
 I also learned that you need as much acclimatization as possible.

 On my first attempt I went with a local company on a 6 day Machame route climb.
 I made it to Baranco Camp 12,992 feet.
-Earlier in the day I had attempt to reach 15,000 feet at the Lava Tower.
-I got extremely sick on route and struggled to make it safely into camp.
+Earlier in the day I had attempted to reach 15,000 feet at the Lava Tower.
+I got extremely sick that day and barely made it into camp safely.

-The guide didn’t help, had no first aid kit, no oxygen and was no real support.
+The guide didn’t help me that much, he had no oxygen and was no real support.
 The guides were always going too fast.
-Over half of our group of 8 people got sick and I felt on my own most of the day, I fought hard to make sure did not fall.
-I head a headache.
-I was dizzy and I was vomiting most of the way back to the camp.
+Over half of our group of 8 people got sick and I felt on my own most of the day.
+I fought hard to make sure did not fall on the way into camp.
+I had a headache, I was dizzy and I was vomiting most of the way back to the camp.

-We had moved fast up to 14,000 feet.
+We had moved fast up to 14,000 feet on day 3.
 We were not encouraged to drink water, the food bags were not sufficient and the support was poor to say the least.
 I remember trying to sleep that night in Baranco but my heart rate was too high and just lay there all night as I could hear other team members vomiting.

-I was very upset as I knew I would not make it to the summit.
+At this stage, I knew I would not make the summit, and I got very upset.
 No one had come to check on me and not happy with the team of guides.
 I spoke my mind but they did not seem to care.
 They just said come have breakfast and we leave in 2 hours.

 A year later and around the same time as I had attempted to climb Kilimanjaro I saw a friends post on Facebook.
 She had climbed Kilimanjaro with Ian Taylor Trekking.
 I decided to reach out to her and she said do it with Ian’s team and the 8 day Lemosho route.